-4.3 Water Supply Limited Crop Consumptive Use by Structure Considering Ground Water available to the crops, based on historical diversion records and maximum irrigation efficiency from the river to the crop, are input for each structure.
+4.3 Water Supply Limited Crop Consumptive Use by Structure Considering Ground Water

+If ground water information is available, the user can choose to consider ground water supply in the calculation of water supply limited consumption.
+Estimates of monthly historical surface water supply available to the crops, based on historical diversion records and maximum irrigation efficiency from the river to the crop, are input for each structure.
 In addition, estimates of historic monthly pumping can be input if available, or monthly pumping capacity can be input to limit the StateCU estimate of pumping.
-As described in Section 5.15, the annual time series input file provides the annual acreage under a ditch that is flood irrigated by surface water; sprinkler irrigated by surface water; flood irrigated by surface water and supplemented by ground water; and sprinkler irrigated by surface water and supplemented by ground water.
+As described in Section 5.15, the annual time series input file provides the annual acreage under a ditch that is flood irrigated by surface water; sprinkler irrigated by surface water; flood irrigated by surface water and supplemented by ground water.